bitdecay/bitdecay.github.io/_posts/2025-10-24-Understanding sekurlsa ogonpasswords Null Results.md

 ![uselogoncreds](/images/2025/10-24-uselogoncredentials.png)

 When the command is completed, log off and log back on (or restart) to make the setting effective.
-Now when you dump credentials with sekurlsa::logonpasswords, you should see the target user’s cleartext password.
+Now when you dump credentials with `sekurlsa::logonpasswords`, you should see the target user’s cleartext password.

 ![plaintext password](/images/2025/10-24-plaintext.png)

 Looking closely at the sekurlsa::logonpasswords output, it seems this module gets credentials from features like msv, wdigest, tspkg, kerberos, and credman.
 It became clear to me why the cleartext password shows up under wdigest and why we looked for cleartext password there.
 Interestingly, the session type for the dumped entry was Interactive, meaning that it was a local computer logon.
 This is interesting information because the way sekurlsa::logonpasswords handles interactive, network-only (e.g., SMB printers), and remote-interactive logons (e.g., RDP session) is different.
 WDigest hooks into the interactive credential path, so UseLogonCredential affects interactive sessions.
 That’s why we needed to log off/log back on (or restart) after changing the registry to see the change take effect.

 Lastly, a (null) password can also occur for reasons other than WDigest being disabled.
 For example, if the user logged in via RDP and WDigest was not enabled for that session, cleartext credentials will not be cached the same way as an interactive logon.

+I hope you learned something from this post.